Department of English

 Postdoctoral Acting Instructor.
 University of Washington, Department of English.
 Seattle, WA.
 Winter-Summer 2010.

-Monograph, Annotating Modernism: Marginalia and Pedagogy from Virginia Woolf to the Confessional Poets.
-Routledge, 2018.
+Annotating Modernism: Marginalia and Pedagogy from Virginia Woolf to the Confessional Poets.
+Monograph.
+Routledge, May 2020.

 Essays Journal Articles